 13. Friends with Benefits (2011)

 The breezy rom-com directed by Will Gluck has a long list of actors in the cast, but the lead actors Justin Timberlake and Mila Kunis stood out with their performances.
-The film follows the story of two strangers, who work for the prestigious GQ magazine and become thick friends over a period of time.
-As both have been unlucky in love all the time, they get flirt with each with each other and believe that adding sex to the relationship will not spoil it, until it all goes haywire.
-The lead pair’s crackling chemistry and Justin Timberlake’s earnest efforts pays off for the movie in the end.
+The film follows two strangers who work for the prestigious GQ magazine and become thick friends over a period of time.
+As both have been unlucky in love all the time, they flirt with each other and believe that adding sex to the relationship will not spoil their dynamic until it all goes haywire.

 Read More: Movies Like The Vow